Achieve the Complete, Healthy Smile You Deserve

 Over the next few months, the implants will fuse to the jaw bone.
 Once they have fully healed, your restorative dentist will attach the final prosthesis to your implants, completing your smile transformation.

 You deserve a healthy smile that you feel confident about, and at Akeso Oral, Facial & Dental Implant Surgery, we can help you achieve a new smile that restores your health and happiness.
-We have offices in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, and invite you to contact us to schedule your consultation.
+We have offices in Columbia, Catonsville, Lutherville, and Westminster, MD, and invite you to contact us to schedule your consultation.

 Hear From Our Patients